Nick Jr. (India)

-Nick Junior is an Indian children's pay television kids channel which is devoted to toddlers.
-The channel is the Indian equivalent to the original American network and a part of the Nickelodeon franchise.
+Nick Jr. is an Indian children's pay television kids channel which is devoted to toddlers.
+The channel is the Indian equivalent to the American Nick Jr and a part of the Indian Nickelodeon.

 History

-The channel was a block on Nick India then Viacom18 launched it as a separate channel in fall of 2012.
+The channel was a block on Nickelodeon before Viacom18 launched it as a separate channel in fall 2012.

-Viacom18 launched TeenNick India and Nick Jr. as a single channel on 21 November 2012.
+Viacom18 launched TeenNick and Nick Jr. as a single channel on 21 November 2012.
 At first, Nick Jr. aired in the daytime while TeenNick aired at night.
 However, TeenNick was discontinued on 1 February 2017, which made Nick Jr. a 24-hour channel.